noahhefner/website/content/posts/python-containerization/index.md

 draft = true
 +++

-In my day job, I have recently been working a lot with Docker containers that run Python applications.
-This has led me down a deep rabbit hole of optimizing these Docker container images.
-In this article, I will attempt to document the journey that I went on to achieve, in my opinion, a pretty solid approach for containerizing Python applications.
+In my day job, I’ve been spending a lot of time working with Docker containers that run Python applications.
+Along the way, I found myself digging deep into how to optimize these Docker images.
+In this article, I’ll walk through the steps I took to build what I think is a solid approach to containerizing Python applications.

-What does it mean to "optimize" a Docker image?
-In my experience, there are three key focus areas when it comes to containerizaiton:
+What does it mean to optimize a Docker image?
+I see three main focus areas in containerization:

 1. **Build Time**: The amount of time it takes to build the container image.
-The longer it takes to build an image, the more of a pain in the neck it is to work with.
-If am image takes a long time to build, it becomes cumbersome to work with in a local development environment and can slow down CI-CD pipelines.
+The longer it takes to build an image, the more of a headache it is to work with.
+If an image takes a long time to build, it becomes cumbersome to work with in a local development environment and can slow down CI-CD pipelines.
 2. **Image Size**: The total size of the image after it is built.
-Tangentally related to build time, big images can slow down CD if the server is constantly having to download large image files.
+Tangentially related to build time, large images can slow down CD if the server is constantly downloading large image files.
 Smaller images result in faster deployments.
-3. **Security Best Practices**: Containerization is not a crutch for poor security pratices.
-Containerized applications still need to follow security best practices to protect against bad actors.
+3. **Security Best Practices**: Containerization is not a crutch for poor security practices.
+Container security presents unique challenges and requires its own set of best practices.

 This article will focus more heavily on the first two points, but I will include some security notes as well.
-We will start with an "unoptimized" image, then progressively enhance it by reducing the build time, reducing the image size, and improving the security of the image.
+We will start with an “unoptimized” image, then progressively enhance it by reducing the build time, reducing the image size, and improving the security of the image.

-All code for this article is available in my website repo [here](https://github.com/noahhefner/website/tree/main/content/posts/python-containerization).
+All code for this article is available in my GitHub website repository [here](https://github.com/noahhefner/website/tree/main/content/posts/python-containerization).
 If you're following along, all the commands in this article are run from the directory `content/posts/python-containerization` in that repository.

 ## Example Project